syl20bnr/spacemacs-elpa-mirror/melpa/yankpad-readme.txt

 If you name a category to a major-mode name, that category will be switched to when you change major-mode.
 If you have projectile installed, you can also name a categories to the same name as your projecile projects, and they will be switched to when using `projectile-find-file'.
+These snippets will be appended to your active snippets if you change category.

 To insert a snippet from the yankpad, use `yankpad-insert' or `yankpad-expand'.  `yankpad-expand' will look for a keyword at point, and expand a snippet with a name starting with that word, followed by `yankpad-expand-separator' (a colon by default).
 If you need to change the category, use `yankpad-set-category'.
+If you want to append snippets from another category (basically having several categories active at the same time), use `yankpad-append-category'.

 For further customization, please see the Github page: https://github.com/Kungsgeten/yankpad